eppopovi/File_Converter/README.md

 # Local File Converter

 A Shiny app for converting, sorting, merging, and renaming local files.
 Converted files are downloaded as a ZIP archive.
+Runs best with R and RStudio installed

 ## Features